 The problem is that indirect cost rates (F&A rates) need to be negotiated, and reasonableness is critical in negotiations.
 In our experience, $400,000 is a non-starter when negotiating with the Division of Financial Advisory Services (DFAS), but hopefully, this article demonstrates that if an employee’s pay exceeds the NIH salary cap you are required to meticulously maintain time sheets, distribute labor costs between direct and indirect labor costs, and be reasonable.

-If you want more insight on the NIH salary cap or would like to discuss this or any issue with one of our government funding award experts, please contact Ryan at email@example.com or 781.862.5170 ext.
-2106
+Want more insight on the NIH salary cap, or to discuss this or any issue with one of our government funding award experts?

 Learn why numbering or coding is in an essential part of a FAR-compliant accounting system.
 Read the blog.